chuck1999/MyFirstProject/README.md

 # Lab: FileRead

-This program reads student names and scores, calculates their average, and displays the letter grade.
+This program reads student names and scores and displays the letter grade.

 ## How to Run